jcvillegasfernandez/Lazarus-client-for-Firmata-boards/README.md

 # Lazarus client for Firmata boards
-Components for working with Firmata boards on Lazarus
+Components working with Firmata boards on Lazarus (free Pascal)

 I am not a master in programming but with hard work I have built some pieces to work with Lazarus (I think it will be easy to port to Delphi).